cjoakim/azure-cosmosdb/presentations/Mongo-Modeling-Partitioning.md

   - Have 25 or less containers per database to enable **RU autoscale**
   - Store disimilar but related documents in the same container
     - use a **doctype** attribute to distinguish them
-  - 400 RU min per container/collection with Manual Scaling
+  - 400 RU min per container with Manual Scaling
   - Customer example:
     - 1400 containers @ 400 Manual RU vs 20 containers @ Autoscale
     - 560,000 vs 50,000 RU